michael-lin01/MKS21X-FinalProject/README.md

 - Press Space to roll the dice.
-    -If in dieRollManipulate mode, you have to Press Tab immediately after this to increment the number of the die roll (goes from 1 to 6).
+    -If in dieRollManipulate mode, you have to Press Tab immediately after this to increment the number of the die roll (goes from 1 to # of max die roll selected at main menu.
+This max die roll is defaulted to 6).
     -Then press Space again to finalize that die roll.
 You will then be allowed to swap between planes allowed by that die roll.
     -If not in dieRollManipulate, Tab will not increment die rolls.
 - Press Tab to swap between the planes you are allowed to select that turn.
 Press Space to select that plane to move.